TokyoGaijin/game_font/README.md

 ### Contact
-If you like this font but don't know how to edit it yourself, that's okay - if you want to add some things to it but don't have the technical knowhow to figure it out, please send me a message at mikesdump@protonmail.ch and I will be more than happy to look into it (*so long as I **can** do it, that is*)
+If you like this font but don't know how to edit it yourself, that's okay - if you want to add some things to it but don't have the technical knowhow to figure it out, please send me a message in the discussion of this repo and I will be more than happy to look into it (*so long as I **can** do it, that is*)

 ### One last thing